soxueren/atsd/api/sql/README.md

 ### Entity Group Column

-An `entity.group` column contains a list of entity groups to which the entity belongs.
+An `entity.groups` column contains a list of entity groups to which the entity belongs.

 The column can be specified in the `SELECT` expression to print out the ordered list of entity group names, separated by semi-colons.